Abortion in India: Safe abortion and gender-biased sex selection

 Gender-biased sex selection and safe abortion are mutually exclusive issues within the purview of Indian law.
 While the MTP Act provides a framework for provision of abortion services, the PC&PNDT Act regulates the misuse of diagnostic techniques for determination of sex of the foetus.
 Both the laws have a very clearly defined purpose, however, there is still conflation in the implementation of the two laws.
-Due to the stringent implementation of the PC&PNDT Act, many doctors are fear or are reluctant to provide MTP services due to the possibility of undergoing inspection and facing legal issues, thus creating great hindrance for accessing safe abortion services.
+Due to the stringent implementation of the PC&PNDT Act, many doctors are afraid or are reluctant to provide MTP services due to the possibility of undergoing inspection and facing legal issues, thus creating great hindrance for accessing safe abortion services.

 By conflating the two, confusion is being created in the minds of the public against a basic right of women.
-Even government posters for "awareness generation" of the public with respect to sex determination have been found to use the terminology of "bhroon hatya" or "foeticide" rather than "abortion" – a term that indicates a homicidal criminal activity of taking "a life".
+Even government posters for "awareness generation" of the public with respect to sex determination have been found to use the terminology of "bhroon hatya" or "foeticide" rather than "abortion" — a term that indicates a homicidal criminal activity of taking "a life".
 These incorrect messaging and unawareness has serious implications on access to safe abortion services for women.

 For addressing this issue a group of organizations and individuals working on the issue came together to launch Pratigya Campaign for Gender Equality and Safe Abortion in 2013.
 The campaign provides a platform to address the issue of sex selection while protecting women's right to safe, legal abortion services in India.
 The campaign also created an information kit for the media on the subject.